 You can view the full pattern here on my website (chart is viewable as a jpg here), or grab a nice FREE PDF of the written pattern and chart on Ravelry.
 I’ve made a full walk-thru available on YouTube as well.

-The list of designers and schedule of release:
+List of designers and schedule of release

 October 29.
 Part 1 and Separation section.
 Designer BebaBlanket https://www.ravelry.com/stores/bebablanket-designs